 You might go with the traditional little black dress (LBD) if you’re a guest and a little white dress if you’re the bride-to-be.
 There are endless variations on this, of course.
 You’ll also want to consider the location where the bachelorette weekend will be held and what kind of events you’ll be doing over the weekend.

-Here’s a guide to what to wear to a bachelorette party so that you can celebrate to your heart’s content all weekend with your favorite people.
+Here’s a guide to outfits that are appropriate for a bachelorette party so that you can celebrate to your heart’s content all weekend with your favorite people.

-What you pack for Vegas isn’t going to be the same as a girl’s spa and wine weekend in Napa, so you’ll need to consider the location and weather carefully.
+What you pack for Vegas isn’t going to be the same as a girl’s spa and wine weekend in Napa, so, when choosing what to pack for a bachelorette party, you’ll need to consider the location and weather carefully.
 Some ideas for what to wear in some popular destinations are below.

 You can get away with wearing almost anything (or barely anything!) in Vegas.
 The summers tend to be hot, while the winter months are cooler and may not be warm enough to swim.